brownsarahm/python-socialsci/_episodes/13-matplotlib.md

 >
 > > ## Solution
 > >
 > > Most importantly the data in the graphs is the same.
-There are cosmetic differentces in the scale points in the x and y axis and in the width of the bars.
+There are cosmetic differences in the scale points in the x and y axis and in the width of the bars.
 > >
 > > The width of the bars can be changed with a parameter in the 'bar' function
 > >